home-assistant/brands/README.md

 This repository holds the icons and logos for all the brands Home Assistant supports.

+Please do not submit icons and logos for custom components.

 This repository is used to generate a static website, serving these images for use in our Home Assistant projects.
 The goal is to have a centralized repository of brand images.